wcfrobert/ezweld/README.md

 Sum the above terms together.
+Depending on the conventions used, these terms are either expressed as (force/length) or (force/area).

 $$v_{x,total} = v_{x,direct} + v_{x,torsional}$$